 What temperature should a chameleon’s heat lamp be?

-Temperature rates will vary from species to but in general for panther and veiled chameleons it should be between 90° and 95°.
+Temperature rates will vary between species but in general, for panther and veiled chameleons it should be between 90° and 95°.
 The temperature should be slightly cooler for baby chameleons.

 You’ll have to regularly check the temperature for fluctuations, using a temperature gun is easiest.
 This is where a lamp with a built in dimmer switch is really useful as you can just dial the heat down rather than turn it off altogether if things get too hot.